projecthamster/hamster-lib/README.rst

 Todo
 ----

-This early release is mainly meant as a rough proof of concept at this stage.
-It showcases our API as well as our general design decissions.
+This early release is mainly meant as a rough proof-of-concept at this stage.
+It showcases our API as well as our general design decisions.
 As such there are a few functionalities/details of the original ``projecthamster`` backend that we wish to allow for, but are not provided so far.
 These are:

-* Tags (we accept them but they are not stored so far.)
+* Tags (We accept them but they are not stored in the backend.)
 * ical export
-* autocomplete related methods
+* Autocomplete related methods
-* trophies (The jury is still out on if and how we want to support those.)
+* Trophies (The jury is still out on if and how we want to support those.)
-* migrations from old databases.
+* Migrations from old databases.

-Incompabilities
+Incompatibilities
 ---------------
-Despite our efforts to stay backwards compatible we did deliberatly break the way Facts withour end dates are handled.
-We think allowing for them in any persistent backend creates a data constistency nightmare and so far there seems no conceavable use case for it let alone an obvious semantic.
+Despite our efforts to stay backwards compatible we did deliberately break the way ``Facts`` without end dates are handled.
+We think allowing for them in any persistent backend creates a data consistency nightmare and so far there seems no conceivable use case for it, let alone an obvious semantic.
 What we do allow for is *one* ``ongoing fact``.
-That is a fact that has a start, but no enddate.
-For detail, please refer to the documentation.
+That is a fact that has a start, but no end date.
+For details, please refer to the documentation.

 Credits
 ---------
 Tools used in rendering this package:

 *  Cookiecutter_